GSA-TTS/identity-handbook/_articles/glossary.md

 ### SP
 **Service Provider**

-An application (or applications) within an ecosystem that provides a service to users; examples of SPs that relate to Login.gov include vets.gov, myssa, and ELIS.
+An application (or applications) within an ecosystem that provides a service to users; examples of SPs that relate to Login.gov include vets.gov, mySSA, and ELIS.

 ### SLO
 **Single LogOut**